STAMP-project/dspot/kubernetes/README.md

 * 551741145 : with dspot plugin (with_dspot branch).
 Travis link: https://travis-ci.org/Tailp/travisplay/builds/551741145

 Now open a new terminal then we need to log the dspot-pipeline in realtime for its output

 * kubectl logs -f dspot-pipeline-XXXXXXXX-XXXX

 Since we have port forwarded previously for ActiveMQ server we now use the script "publisher.py" in "queue-for-buildids" to send these build ids to the queue all the dspot-pipelines listen to.

 * python publisher.py -d /queue/Dpipeline 551693890 551741145

 To this point you should see some reaction from the terminal logging the dspot pod announcing like a new build id has arrived.

 To scale dspot, for instance

-* kubectl scale --replicas=3 -f dspot-pipeline.yal
+* kubectl scale --replicas=3 -f dspot-pipeline.yalm

 This will create 2 more dspot-pipelines.
 The ActiveMQ Dpipeline queue should now have 3 consumers.
 Note that the build id from queue will only be pulled one at a time by any free dspot-pipeline.